Stokesley: Transport

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Bilsdale TV transmitter.

+Local radio stations are BBC Radio Tees on 95.0 FM, Capital North East on 106.4 FM, Smooth North East on 107.7 FM, and Heart North East on 100.7 FM.

+The town is served by the local newspapers, Darlington & Stockton Times and The Northern Echo.

 Education

-Historic schools include Preston Grammar School in College Square: now a pizza takeaway.
-In 1918 it was closed for failing to reach the standards of an inspection; primarily caused by lack of funds.
-In general, children who passed exams at 11 years old, then went to Yarm Grammar School, with some Catholic pupils going to Middlesbrough under the old system.

 Stokesley Primary School was created in 1908 and extended in 1973.
 It has about 550 pupils.

-Stokesley School, was opened in 1959 for pupils between 11 and 18 was originally a secondary modern and became a comprehensive school in the 1970s.
+Stokesley School, opened in 1959 for pupils between 11 and 18, was originally a secondary modern and became a comprehensive school in the 1970s.
 Later a sixth form college was incorporated.
-It has, at present, about 1,700 pupils.
+It currently has about 1,700 pupils.
 Alumni of Stokesley School include Labour politician Alan Milburn, 1988 Olympics runner Louise Stuart and Sky Sports News journalist and presenter David Jones.